andreszorrilla/Moon/about/index.md

 ## A little about myself

+My name's is Andrés.
+I am a computer programmer who likes to solve problems and improve lives through technology using my brain.
+Now I am a newly Computer Science Engineer graduated at Universidad Nacional de Itapua.

 I was born and raised in Encarnación, a small city located in the south of Paraguay.
-Now I am a newly Computer Science Engineer graduated at Universidad Nacional de Itapua.

 When I'm not in a <i>nerd mode</i> I try to play basketball, chess or travel somewhere I am able to go.